vkmanda/vmanda1-interview-lab/labs/vmanda1-interview-lab/Interview.md

 My name is Vidya Rajesh (a) Visalakshi

 2. When did you come to USA?
-I came to USA in 2001
+I came to USA in March 2004

 3. What is your favorite books?
 My favorite book is "The complete reference to JAVA"